-Plug-In Space Heating Heat Pumps (Micro Heat Pumps) (Score: 3.05/5): with easy installation and operation, micro heat pumps offer an alternative to conventional space heating systems, potentially replacing inefficient heaters in multi-family dwellings.
-In the short term, we recommend considering incentives for mild-climate heat pump products paired with a robust education campaign to displace windows/portable AC units and portable room heaters.

-Performance-Based Duct Renovation (Score: 2.65/5): this measure addresses inefficiencies in HVAC distribution systems, offering benefits such as improved system efficiency, comfort, and energy cost savings through systematic testing and renovation procedures.
+Performance-Based Duct Renovation – Residential and Small Commercial (Score: 3.00/5): this measure addresses inefficiencies in HVAC distribution systems, offering benefits such as improved system efficiency, comfort, and energy cost savings through systematic testing and renovation procedures.
 Due to the high site-dependent costs and savings potential, we recommend investigating the approach prescribed in ASHRAE Standard 221 to tap into this savings potential.

+Plug-In Space Heating Heat Pumps (Micro Heat Pumps) – Residential Multifamily (Score: 2.50/5): with easy installation and operation, micro heat pumps offer an alternative to conventional space heating systems, potentially replacing inefficient heaters in multi-family dwellings.
+In the short term, we recommend considering incentives for mild-climate heat pump products paired with a robust education campaign to displace windows/portable AC units and portable room heaters and monitor cold-climate technology availability in the coming 1-3 years/

 These 8 measures are particularly interesting for Connecticut based on their ranking and variety, but are not the only measures of interest identified in the study.
 The utilities should consider the other measures presented in the companion workbook based on specific sectoral needs or preferences.